‘Yuri On Ice’ Season 2 Release Date: Is It Airing In October?

 — Emma Hsu (@ytemma_) February 4, 2017

 The most popular rumor right now is October, which is when Yuri On Ice premiered last year.
-That seems to be a very optimistic guess, since a single season is not something that can be made in a few months, especially when fans expect the same excellent quality of season 1.
+That seems to be a very optimistic guess since a single season is not something that can be made in a few months, especially when fans expect the same excellent quality of Season 1.

 Nevertheless, it can’t hurt to hope that brand new episodes will air before the year ends.
 Hopefully, a specific Yuri On Ice Season 2 release date will be announced in the coming months.